apify/crawlee/docs/guides/getting_started.md

 #### Refresher

-Just to refresh your memory, in the previous section we built a very simple crawler that downloads HTML of a single page, reads its title and prints it to the console.
+Just to refresh your memory, in the previous section we built a very simple crawler that downloads the HTML of a single page, reads its title and prints it to the console.
 This is the original source code:

 ```js